cytrynowyPiotras/match3PyQt/README.md

 # Match3

 ## Project
 The program is an implementation of match 3 game using PyQt.
 User can choose board size and block types number.
+Created as university project.

 ## Requirements
 Application uses Python 3.7